hurui200320/Vazan/README.md

  └───────────────────────────────┘
 ```

-The data matrix offers a decent error correction, but in case the barcode is not working, there are
-also the text label for human to read.
-The encoding is special: it use digits and uppercase letter,
-but without digits 0 and 1, and letter o and i, thus you won't have to guess if a character is O or 0,
-1 or I.
+For paper shaped like a square, 2D barcode is used, along with the text version of the code, in case
+the barcode is damaged.

-For item, I use code128, which is a slim barcode, which considered the limited space you have on a item:
+Code 128, which is a slim barcode, is used on a slim paper type:

 ```
  ┌─────────────────────────────────────────────────────────────┐